Mola19/OpenAsusMiceDriver/supported_devices.md

 ## Events

 Todo

+## Calibration
+Todo, but not a priority

+## Firmware updates
+Todo, but REALLY not a priority, because complicated and dangerous

 [^1]: Also available as Asus ROG Chakram X Origin, but exactly the same besides lacking Qi charging